laur89/docker-seedbox-rclone-fetch-extract/README.md

 the preferred method, as \*arr service should be responsible for torrent removal upon successful import anyways.

+It's also important to know if an already-downloaded source file is modified (apart from deleting it), then those modifications will no longer be pulled.

 ## Rationale

 This service aims to solve a common issue with the servarr projects around data import